-This topic contains 6 replies, has 3 voices, and was last updated by Anonymous .
+- This topic has 6 replies, 3 voices, and was last updated by .

 I’m 16 and for my 16th birthday i found out i was pregnant.
 My boyfriend isn’t abusive, and i have a good life.
 I’m a sophomore in HS, and i struggle with homework but I’m very smart.
 I love my boy friend very much.
 We had went to a school dance and his mom said he could spend the night so that she wouldn’t have to come get him.

 When i found out, i was spending the night at a friend’s house and i had been feeling kind of off, so i did what i thought i should do and i Google-ed my symptoms.
 I told her of my results and she went to buy a test. after 3 tests we accepted that i was in fact pregnant.
 I waited till after my birthday to tell my mom and she was very very angry.
 Me, my step dad and her would get in nightly fights about the fact that i wanted to keep my baby.
 Finally i told them i would do what they wanted and get an abortion.
 I didn’t want to and it screamed at me that it was the wrong choice for me. when i went to go have it done, they messed up the pain meds, so i was awake and totally aware of everything, and i couldn’t have anything for pain at all.